 The Ionic CLI is a fantastic tool for developing Ionic apps.
 It will help you along your developing journey to do things such as building your app for ios or android platforms or to add cordova plugins.
 By typing $ ionic --help in your console, you can see all the list of the available commands that you can use.

 With Ionic and its features installed, we can move on and start building our first app.
-Let’s get going!
+Let’s go!

 Developing a new app has never been this easy before!
-Go to you command line and run:$ ionic start yourAppName
+Go to you command line and run:

 This command creates a working Ionic app.
 It installs all dependencies for you and sets up your project.